Fereej Al Soudan: Transport

 The underground Al Soudan station currently serves the Gold Line of the Doha Metro.
 As part of the metro's Phase 1, the station was inaugurated on 25 November, 2019 along with the other Gold Line stations.
 It is located on Al Waab Street, between Joaan station and Al Waab station.

 Among the station's facilities are a prayer room and restrooms.
-There are currently no metrolinks for the station.
+There are currently no metrolink buses serving the station.

 Qatar National Master Plan

 The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Fereej Al Soudan has been designated a District Centre, which is the lowest designation.

 Development of the District Centre will be oriented around the Al Sadd Stadium Metro Station.
 Mixed-use and retail buildings will primarily occupy the Centre.
 Much of the plan emphasizes a better connection between the district and Doha's transit system.
 As such, new bus routes, pedestrian infrastructure and parking lots will be created.
 More developments are also planned for Al Waab Street.
-A relatively large 10,401 m² mosque and a 3,788 m² community centre are planned for the Centre, as well as over 143,000 m² of sports facilities.
+A 10,401 m² mosque and a 3,788 m² community centre are planned for the Centre, as well as over 143,000 m² of sports facilities.